Find Affordable College Courses

 The following schools top our list of the Most Popular Online Nursing Colleges.

-Our analysis found Maryville University of Saint Louis to be the most popular school for nursing students who want to pursue an online degree in Missouri.
-Located in the suburb of Saint Louis, Maryville U is a private not-for-profit college with a large student population.
+Our 2023 rankings named Maryville University of Saint Louis the most popular online school in Missouri for nursing students.
+Located in the suburb of Saint Louis, Maryville U is a private not-for-profit school with a large student population.

 While working on their degree, nursing majors at Maryville U accumulate an average of around $31,009 in student debt.
 This translates to an average monthly loan payment of $416, based on a 10-year repayment plan.

-A rank of #2 on this year’s list means Central Methodist University - College of Graduate & Extended Studies is a great place for nursing students pursuing an online degree.
-Located in the distant town of Fayette, CMU CGES is a private not-for-profit school with a small student population.
+Out of the 16 schools in Missouri that were part of this year’s ranking, Central Methodist University - College of Graduate & Extended Studies landed the # 2 spot on the list.
+Located in the town of Fayette, CMU CGES is a private not-for-profit school with a small student population.

 The average amount in student loans that nursing majors at CMU CGES take out is $27,562.